-Gateway's Emergency Medical Technician (EMT) Program is certified as a training entity with the Missouri Bureau of Emergency Medical Services (BEMS) and has also been certified as a Training Center with the Emergency Care and Safety Institute (ECSI).
+Gateway's Emergency Medical Technician (EMT) Program is certified as an Emergency Medical Services training entity with the Missouri Bureau of Emergency Medical Services (BEMS) and has also been certified as a Training Center with the Emergency Care and Safety Institute (ECSI).
 Gateway's EMT program can also provide training in First Aid and CPR.

 The St Louis Public Schools Fire Academy, with permission from the State of Missouri, Division of Fire Safety, provides all the required training to become a Firefighter (Fire 1 & 2).
 The Fire Academy curriculum covers Hazardous Materials Awareness and Operations, Personal Protective Equipment, Firefighting techniques and other required topics.
 We also provide students the opportunity to assume leadership roles within the class.